Not everyone knows how to be a great boss. But most can tell you a story about enduring a bad one.

 6. Shares Personal Experiences

-Bosses who share personal experiences demonstrate their vulnerabilities and helps employees appreciate the human side of the manager.
+Bosses who share personal experiences demonstrate their vulnerabilities and help employees appreciate the human side of the manager.

 When a supervisor shares real-life struggles and how they process the issues of life, it not only humanizes their relationship but can also serve as a life mentor for employees.